Most Famous Logos with a Butterfly

 Butterfly Logo

-The Butterfly logo cannot contain anything other than a butterfly.
-But the designers had unusual ideas about this insect: they depicted it as two ovals of bright pink with a hint of fuchsia.
-The geometric shapes are angled and tilted in opposite directions, like a mirror image.
-Moreover, they have nothing to do with butterfly wings, either in outline or texture.
-The name of the brand is written at the bottom right.
-Black letters stretched vertically, the contrast in color with the pink emblem.
-And they are distinguished by their strict form because the font is rectangular.
+The Butterfly logo can’t contain anything but a butterfly.
+But the designers had unusual ideas about this insect: they depicted it as two bright pink ovals with a touch of fuchsia.
+The geometric figures are angled and tilted in opposite directions, like a mirror image.
+In addition, they have nothing in common with butterfly wings, neither in outline nor in texture.
+The brand name is written in the lower right corner.
+Black letters stretched vertically, in contrast to the pink emblem.
+Moreover, they are distinguished by a strict, rectangular form.
 This visually balances both parts of the logo.

 Noggin